 - No Records Maintenance or Retention Requirements Found After Research.
 Even after a reasonable research effort to locate records requirements, the researcher sometimes is unable to find anything that addresses certain records.
 Some have even expressed concern that an administrative agency has indicated that it is either “getting out of the records retention business” or will reduce the number of records retention requirements published.
 In both cases, researchers feel extremely uncomfortable and mistakenly establish long-term retention periods “in case they missed something.”
 Some recommendations and background related to these issues are also provided below.

 NO RETENTION PERIOD STATED

-Under this regulation, all federal agencies are required to obtain OMB approval prior to imposing any paperwork burden on the public related to the collection and maintenance of any information through the use of reports, applications, questionnaires, or recordkeeping.
-In addition, all federal agencies were required to submit existing paperwork requirements for OMB review by December 31, 1983.
+Under this regulation, all federal agencies are required to obtain OMB approval before imposing any paperwork burden on the public related to the collection and maintenance of any information through the use of reports, applications, questionnaires, or recordkeeping.
+Also, all federal agencies were required to submit existing paperwork requirements for OMB review by December 31, 1983.
 No paperwork burden may be imposed upon the public until the regulation has been approved by OMB and has received an official OMB identification number.

-The following excerpt from the regulation provides the guidelines that limits the discretion used by the OMB in evaluating paperwork requirements in the area of records retention:
+The following excerpt from the regulation provides the guidelines that limit the discretion used by the OMB in evaluating paperwork requirements in the area of records retention: